apdavison/fairgraph/doc/contributing.rst

 *release* rather than the current state of ``master``, so it keeps the released version number between releases.
 Its ``downloadUrl`` and ``identifier`` point at the release artefact on PyPI, so giving it a development version would advertise a download that does not exist.
-It is regenerated at release time, as described below.
+It is regenerated as part of the release commit, and its ``downloadUrl`` is filled in once the release is on PyPI, as described below.

 Making a release
 ----------------